nathanhinish/coding-challenges/react-handmade-childrens-books/README.md

 and paste an existing row and then edit the values.
 Is there a simpler way to provide data in the table?

-Topics: Routing, components, modular development in Angular
+Topics: Routing, components, organization

 ### 3: Ingest data from API

-We have started scaling up our team, so we can provide more books.
+Based on our recent increase in revenue, we decided to scale up our team as well as offerring new books.
 We started using a new service to manage our inventory that also provides some API endpoints.
 We don't have the endpoint yet, but it returns a list of books like you see in `./src/app/data/books-1.json`.
 Could you incorporate the data from that file for now, but in anticipation of us having that data returned from an API?
 Also, since we have a longer list of books now, we'd like to be able to sort the books by title, author, or price.

 Topics: Ingesting API, local state